By August Strindberg

 Dramaturgy by David J. Levin

 Dawn has a house, a husband, and a family, but she wants more.
 She wants her ex-girlfriend, Robin.
-She wants nothing to change and she wants everything to change, and she wants it all on her own terms.
-As she’s caught between what’s been and what’s next, Dawn must learn to abandon expectations, harmonize with loved ones, and trust the process.
+She wants nothing to change and she wants everything to change, and she wants to control all the terms.
+As she’s caught between what’s been and what’s next, Dawn must learn to reimagine her expectations, harmonize with loved ones, and trust the process.
 If she can do all that, she might just learn a new song.